SamAbaya/Project_Going_somewhere/README.md

 SELECT *
 FROM main.Tourism_in_countries

---Tourism expenditure (millions of US dollars) in 2021 by country (Which countries are spending more in tourism in 2021) SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value FROM Tourism_in_countries
-WHERE Year = 2021
-group by Location
-order by Value;

---Tourism expenditure (millions of US dollars) in 2020 by country (Which countries are spending more in tourism in 2021) SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value FROM Tourism_in_countries
+--Tourism expenditure (millions of US dollars) in 2020 and 2021 by country (Which countries are spending more in tourism in 2021)
-WHERE Year = 2020
-group by Location
-order by Value;

---Tourism/visitor arrivals (thousands) in 2021 by country SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value, Tourism_in_countries."Series "
+SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value
 FROM Tourism_in_countries
-WHERE "Series " = 'Tourist/visitor arrivals (thousands)'and Year = 2021
-group by Year, Location
-order by Value;

---Tourism/visitor arrivals (thousands) in 2020 by country SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value, Tourism_in_countries."Series "
-FROM Tourism_in_countries
-WHERE "Series " = 'Tourist/visitor arrivals (thousands)'and Year = 2020
+WHERE Year >= 2020
-group by Year, Location
-order by Value;
+  and "Series " = "Tourism expenditure (millions of US dollars)" order by Location

---Tourism/visitor arrivals (thousands) in 2021 and 2020 by country
+--Tourism/visitor arrivals (thousands) in 2020 and 2021 by country
 SELECT Tourism_in_countries.Location, Tourism_in_countries.Year, Tourism_in_countries.Value, Tourism_in_countries."Series "
 FROM Tourism_in_countries
-WHERE "Series " = 'Tourist/visitor arrivals (thousands)'and Year >=2019
+WHERE "Series " = 'Tourist/visitor arrivals (thousands)'and Year >= 2020
 group by Year, Location
 order by Location;

 --Data from france only
 with Tic as (select location, year, "Series ", Value